-In Switzerland, certain of the Guarantor's Swiss subsidiaries are supervised by the Swiss Financial Market Supervisory Authority FINMA ("FINMA").
+In Switzerland, certain of the Swiss subsidiaries of the Guarantor are supervised by the Swiss Financial Market Supervisory Authority FINMA ("FINMA").
 Foreign insurance subsidiaries of Swiss Life are supervised by their relevant local regulators.
 In addition, Swiss Life is subject to group supervision of FINMA.